Can You Get SSDI for Breast Cancer?

 If you have been diagnosed with breast cancer, and your illness is preventing you from performing your job, you may be eligible for Social Security Disability benefits.
 In this post, we will provide you with some basic information about the different ways that you might qualify for social security disability with breast cancer.

 Qualifying for Social Security Disability for Breast Cancer

-Your doctor and your social security disability lawyer can help you determine if your specific case of breast cancer meets the SSA criteria.
-In general, qualification depends on the location and severity of the original tumor and any metastases (spreading of your breast cancer).
+Your doctor and your social security disability appeals lawyer can help you determine if your specific case of breast cancer meets the SSA criteria.
+In general, qualification depends on the location and severity of the original tumor and any metastases (spreading of the breast cancer).